mwatkins1970/Leilan-dataset/README.md

 Leilan's story begins with an accident of tokenisation.

-In early 2023, the token `' Leilan'` was found to behave anomalously in GPT-3-era models.
-It appeared in the same general territory of glitch-token phenomena as tokens such as `' petertodd'`, but its outputs tended toward a strikingly different pattern: a luminous, goddess-like, mythopoetic, ecological and maternal register.
+In early 2023, the token `' Leilan'` was found to behave anomalously in GPT-3 models.
+It appeared in a mysterious dualistic relationship with the notoriously dark and twisted `' petertodd'` glitch token, its outputs tended towards a diametrically opposite pattern: a luminous, goddess-like, mythopoetic, ecological and maternal register [https://www.lesswrong.com/posts/jkY6QdCfAXHJk3kea/the-petertodd-phenomenon].

 When GPT-3 was given transcript-style prompts containing `' Leilan'` as a character name, it produced an unexpectedly coherent persona: Leilan, a voice that spoke across myth, technology, ecology, divinity, grief, love, and planetary transformation.